tall1on/capacitor-plugin-siri-shortcuts/README.md

 ## 💥 Breaking Changes

-Version 6 of this Plugin only works with Capacitor 6.
+Version 7 of this Plugin only works with Capacitor 7.
+- For Capacitor 6 install `npm i capacitor-plugin-siri-shorts@6.0.0`.
 - For Capacitor 5 install `npm i capacitor-plugin-siri-shorts@5.0.0`.
 - For Capacitor 3 or 4 install `npm i capacitor-plugin-siri-shorts@3.0.0`.
 - For Capacitor 2 install `npm i capacitor-plugin-siri-shorts@1.0.3`.

 ## 🔧 Setup

-The Plugin requires at least iOS 12 and Xcode 10.
+The Plugin requires at least iOS 18+ and Xcode 16+.

 ```sh
 npm i capacitor-plugin-siri-shorts